Franklin County, Texas: Politics

 Franklin County is represented in the Texas House of Representatives by the Republican Gary VanDeaver of New Boston, Texas (Tx.HR Dist.
 1).
-They are represented in the Texas Senate by Republican Bryan Hughes of Mineola, Texas (Tx.
+It is represented in the Texas Senate by Republican Bryan Hughes of Mineola, Texas (Tx.
 Sen. Dist.
 1).
-They are part of the Fourth Congressional District of Texas, represented by Republican U.S. Congressman John Ratcliffe of Rockwall, Texas, from 2005 to 2020.
+Franklin County is part of the First Congressional District of Texas which has been represented by Republican U.S. Congressman Nathaniel Moran since January 2023.